Department of Earth and Planetary Sciences

 GEO 4951.
 Special Studies in Geology.
 (1-0) 1 Credit Hour.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Course Fees: LRS1 $15.40; STSI $7.20.
-Differential Tuition: $50.
+This course has Differential Tuition.
+Course Fee: LRS1 $15.40; STSI $7.20.

 GEO 4952.
 Special Studies in Geology.
 (2-0) 2 Credit Hours.